 Our cost analysis of various hosting options using benchmark applications suggests a couple of points.
 First, the general cost trend of cloud-based hosting will be an increasing curve over time and the slope is sensitive to the workload size.
 On the other hand, the cost of in-house hosting tends to be more flat and stable.
 This implies that initial cost of in-house and cloud-based hosting options provide a rough indication of whether there will be a cross-over point or not.
 If the cost of cloud-based hosting is cheaper than in-house at year 1, there is a good chance that cloud-based hosting may become more expensive in the future.
 Therefore, if this happens, it is recommended to carry out detailed cost analysis by incorporating more accurate projections of workloads and taking into account various factor as we have shown in this study.

 Second, the decision of application migration to the cloud should be a periodic task, rather than a one time activity at the beginning of application deployment.
 This is because many conditions constantly change over the course of operating the applications.
-Cloud service providers introduce new pricing models and new type of services that might affect the way applications are being hosted.
+Cloud solution providers (CSPs) like Apps4Rent can help you out in such complex application migration and other cloud migrations such as hosted exchange to office 365 migration etc. Cloud service providers introduce new pricing models and new type of services that might affect the way applications are being hosted.
 In order to make reasonably accurate assessments, users have to understand the implication of newly introduced services and pricing models.
 It is likely that new cloud services or features will be more economical since cloud providers actively try to enhance their services in order to stay ahead of competition.
 The application characteristics may also change.
 As time passes, the workload growth rate or the degree of workload variance may deviate from the earlier projections and they need to be adjusted.

 Overall, we learn that answering the question of whether to migrate the application to the cloud or not is not a simple task.
 The difficulty lies in understanding the complexities of application characteristics as well as diversities of available cloud services.
 However, we do confirm from this study that cloud based hosting is not always more economical than the in-house hosting even under cloud’s pay-as-you-go charging model and elasticity.
 Incorrect decision of hosting options may incur the costs that are several times higher than necessary.
 Future direction of our study is to develop a framework that can incorporate wider range of cost factors that are ‘less quantifiable’ and application types.